lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 ![IM ScreenShot](fig17.png#center)

-IM means instant messaging, many APPs support Instant messaging function.
-Tipical IM Applications include Messenger, WhatsApp, Telegram and many more other small .
-The most simple scenario is that User A would love to send message to User B.
+IM means instant messaging, many APPs support instant messaging function.
+Tipical IM Applications include Messenger, WhatsApp, Telegram and many more other small applications.
+The most simple scenario is that User A would love to send messages to User B.

-In this simple case, what we can think about fulfilling the function is that:
+In this simple case, what we can think about to fulfill the function is this:

 ![Draft Design](fig1.jpeg#center)

-In this case, everyone would store the message **on their phone** and send directly to other people's phone.
+In this case, everyone would store the message **on their phone** and send directly to other person's phone.
 However, this is a serverless solution and it is impossible for huge Apps like TikTok.
-So what we can think of the usecases:
+So what we can think of is this usecase:

 ![Draft Design](fig2.jpeg#center)

 ### Simple One-On-One Conversation Scenerio

-- **A** send message to server and server and server should store the message
+- **A** send message to server and server should store the message
 - **B** should be notified by the server and receive the message sent by A

 In this case, we need a mechanism that informs B about the new message.
 So we need a push notification server that pushes new messages to your notification center on the phone.
 (Qn: Why pooling is not suitable for a phone?
 Answer in comments)